-We believe there is a significant opportunity to utilize FYARRO in other indications as a monotherapy as well as in combination with other targeted therapies, particularly in mTOR adjacent signaling pathways.
-These additional indications may be important drivers of commercial value and we believe that strategic partnerships, particularly in combination therapies, may be an effective means of developing and commercializing these opportunities.
+We believe there is a significant opportunity to utilize FYARRO in other cancers, particularly in combination with other anti-cancer therapies where there is potential additive benefit of mTOR inhibition.
+These additional indications may be important drivers of commercial value, and we believe that strategic partnerships, particularly in combination therapies, may be an effective means of developing and commercializing these opportunities.
 While we are primarily focused on cancer, the mTOR pathway is also relevant in other indications and we may opportunistically study these indications to broaden the application of FYARRO or satisfy unmet medical needs.
-In October 2022, we entered into a collaboration and supply agreement with Mirati Therapeutics, Inc. ("Mirati") to evaluate the combination of Mirati's adagrasib, a KRAS^{G12C} selective inhibitor, and FYARRO in KRAS^{G12C} mutant non-small cell lung cancer ("NSCLC") and other solid tumors.
-Under the terms of the agreement, Mirati is responsible for sponsoring and operating the Phase 1/2 study and we will supply study drug and jointly share the cost of the study.
+We are currently enrolling patients in (i) a Phase 2 open-label, multi-institutional study to evaluate the efficacy and safety of the combination of FYARRO with letrozole for the treatment of advanced or recurrent endometrioid-type endometrial cancer ("EEC") and (ii) a Phase 2 multicenter, open-label, single-arm trial to evaluate adult patients with functional or non-functional, well-differentiated, locally advanced unresectable or metastatic neuroendocrine tumors ("NETs") of the GI tract, lung, or pancreas who have received ≤ 2 prior lines of therapy excluding somatostatin analogs (SSTa).
+In addition, in October 2022, we entered into a collaboration and supply agreement with Mirati to evaluate the combination of Mirati's adagrasib, a KRAS^{G12C} selective inhibitor, and FYARRO in KRAS^{G12C} mutant non-small cell lung cancer ("NSCLC") and other solid tumors.